 There was also time for some south-of-Lisbon adventure: Praia do Pinheirinho and Cais Palafítico da Carrasqueira.
 For the latter, make sure to get there before the sunset, you’ll definitely thank me later.

-Just across the river, on the south bank, one can find an idyllic place with some of the most amazing views of the city.
+Just across the river, on the south bank (aka Margem Sul), one can find an idyllic place with some of the most amazing views of the city.
 Still not as crowded as the core historical centre of Lisbon, Cacilhas is just the right place to unwind and take some time off from the daily grooves.

-It was my second time here and the excitement I got upon stepping my foot off the cacilheiro was undeniably high.
-The derelict warehouses, the disrupted promenade, the grimy piers, the old-school neon, the bright yellow chairs overlooking the hills of Lisbon… Everything here looks and sounds harmonious.
+It was my second time here and the excitement I got upon stepping off the cacilheiro was undeniably high.
+The derelict warehouses, the disrupted promenade, the grimy piers, the old-school neon, the bright yellow esplanade overlooking Lisbon… Everything here is settled in peaceful harmony.

 Before writing anything else, I have to thank T. for introducing and taking me to this play yesterday evening.
 If it wasn’t for him, this would have slipped under my radar.